bolajixi/bolajixi/README.md

 Welcome to my profile! 😊

 I'm a graduate of Covenant University, a software engineer, an open-source advocate and full-time adventure seeker.
-I also dabble in data structures and algorithm 💡 while working on [Django E-commerce Shop](https://github.com/bolajixi/django-commerce-shop).
+I also dabble in data structures and algorithms💡, and Deep Learning while working on [Django E-commerce Shop](https://github.com/bolajixi/django-commerce-shop).
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/bolaji-olawale/)!

 <!--